flutter/website/src/development/ui/advanced/splash-screen.md

 ### Migrating from Manifest / Activity defined custom splash screens

-Prior to Flutter 2.5, Flutter apps could add a splash screen by defining it within the metadata of their application manifest (`AndroidManifest.xml`) or implementing [`provideSplashScreen`][] within their [`FlutterActivity`][].
-This would show momentarily in between the time after the Android launch screen is shown and when Flutter has drawn the first frame.
-This is now deprecated and no longer needed – in Flutter 2.5 and later, because Flutter now automatically keeps the Android launch screen displayed until Flutter has drawn the first frame.
+Prior to Flutter 2.5, Flutter apps could add a splash screen by defining it within the metadata of their application manifest file (`AndroidManifest.xml`), or by implementing [`provideSplashScreen`][] within their [`FlutterActivity`][].
+This would display momentarily in between the time after the Android launch screen is shown and when Flutter has drawn the first frame.
+This approach is now deprecated as of Flutter 2.5;
+Flutter now automatically keeps the Android launch screen displayed until it draws the first frame.

 To migrate from defining a custom splash screen to defining a custom launch screen for your application, follow the steps that correspond